Auto Insurance

 International students with no driving history or any record of having insurance in Canada are considered new drivers (even if they have driving experience from their home country).

-Once you’re fully licensed in Canada and ready to start driving your own car, you must purchase an insurance policy.
 If you have insurance history from the United States or other countries with comparable driving environments to Canada, make sure to bring proof of this history to your potential insurance provider or broker for them to consider.
 This might help you secure a cheaper premium.

 If you're driving a friend or relative's car, they will also have to add you to their insurance policy as a secondary driver.

-Asking your broker/insurance company about discounts
+Ask your broker/insurance company about discounts

-When seeking a policy of your own, you might feel tempted to sign up with your parents’ insurance company.
-While it may seem more convenient, it’s best practice to shop around and compare auto insurance rates before you lock into a policy of your own.
+However, before signing up blindly, it’s best practice to shop around and compare auto insurance rates before you lock into a policy of your own.

-There are discounts you could be eligible for, so make sure to ask your broker about the following:
+There are other discounts you could be eligible for, so make sure to ask your broker about the following:

 • Good student discount.
 Some auto insurance companies provide discounts to full-time students who maintain high grades.